Differentiable Microscopy Designs an All Optical Phase Retrieval Microscope: Differentiable Microscopy: Proposed Learnable Filter and D2NN for All-Optical Phase Retrieval

 Last, this process can be mathematically formulated as below.

-Here, $G_{\{w_i\}}(.)$ is the optical model with a set of learnable parameters $\{w_i\}$. $A_{in} e^{j\phi_{in}}$ is the input light field with $A_{in}$ and $\phi_{in}$ as the amplitude and phase components; similarly, $A_{out} e^{j\phi_{out}}$ is the output light field.
+Here, $G_{\{w_i\}}(.)$ is the optical model with a set of learnable parameters $\{w_i\}$. $A_{in} e^{j\phi_{in}}$ is the input light field with $A_{in}$ and $\phi_{in}$ as the amplitude and phase components, respectively; similarly, $A_{out} e^{j\phi_{out}}$ is the output light field.
 We then utilize a loss function $\mathcal{L}(|A_{out} |^2/S,\phi_{in})$ that imposes the output intensity, $|A_{out}|^2$, to be directly proportional to the input phase $\phi_{in}$.
-Here $S$ is the constant of proportionality which is either pre-set or learned (see methods~\ref{subsec:method-losses-learning}).
-Finally, we perform the following optimization over the training dataset.
+Here $S$ is the constant of proportionality which is either pre-set or learned (see section~\ref{subsec:method-losses-learning}).
+Finally, we perform the optimization over the training dataset as